Articles on: AI Agents

 Your booklet is only useful to someone who can read it.
 If you're sharing with a French-speaking client, a Spanish-speaking team, or an international audience, a booklet in English alone leaves them behind — not because they aren't interested, but because the language is a wall before the content even starts.

 Supports booklets up to 30 pages.
-If your booklet is longer than 30 pages, you'll need to reduce the page count before generating.
+If your booklet is longer, you'll need to reduce the page count before generating.

 How to Use the Language Specialist

 Your agent automatically turns on the Accessibility button in your navbar when it runs.
-If you ever want to toggle it on or off, you can find it in Design → Advanced → Nav Buttons.
+If you ever want to toggle it on or off, go to Design → Advanced → Nav Buttons.

 1. You'll receive a notification when the translation is ready.
-Instead of turning fully green, the Language Specialist will show a green chip for each language you've translated, along with a Review button.
+The Language Specialist will show a green chip for each language you've translated, along with a Review button.

-1. Click Review and choose the language you want from the dropdown at the top of the drawer to review or edit your translation.
+2. Click Review and choose the language from the dropdown at the top of the drawer to review your translation.

 Disclaimer: Translated text is generated automatically and may not be a perfect verbatim copy of the original.
 The original source document in its native language will be considered the authoritative version.

-The Language Specialist opens up the Awareness and Attention stages of the Reader's Journey to audiences who would otherwise be excluded entirely.
+The Language Specialist opens up the Awareness and Attention stages of the Audience Journey to readers who would otherwise be excluded entirely.
 A reader who doesn't speak your booklet's primary language can't engage with your content — no matter how valuable it is.
 Language becomes the barrier before the journey even starts.

 By providing translated versions, you lower that barrier immediately.
-Readers can engage in the language they're most comfortable with, which increases the likelihood they'll move through Attention, into Immersion, and ultimately take Action.
-The more languages you support, the wider the audience your booklet can reach — and convert.
+Readers can engage in the language they're most comfortable with, which increases the likelihood they'll move deeper into your content and ultimately take action.
+The more languages you support, the wider the audience your booklet can reach.

 Was this article helpful?